 "It might ice-rain-snow on the Lares Trek.
 Don't worry about packing snacks, use your 3 kilos for extra socks and gloves!"

-“Be prepared to buy loads of bottled water.
-The other option is bringing a water bottle with a filter.
-CamelBak makes an excellent one for under $100. “
+"Be prepared to buy loads of bottled water.
+The other option is to bring a water bottle with a filter.
+CamelBak makes an excellent one for under $100. "